This series was originally published in March 2020.

 Diagnosis, and the Beginning of My Treatment Journey

-My doctor was pretty sure at this point that I had endometriosis, and scheduled a laparoscopy to get a better look of what was going on.
+My doctor was pretty sure at this point that I had endometriosis and scheduled a laparoscopy to get a better look at what was going on.
 They made 3 small incisions, each the size of a fingernail, in my abdomen.
 What they saw inside was widespread endometriosis.
-They made the decision to not remove anything, because it was wrapped around my ovaries and other organs, and they didn’t want to risk injury to my reproductive system, as I was only 18.
+They decided to not remove anything because it was wrapped around my ovaries and other organs, and they didn’t want to risk injury to my reproductive system, as I was only 18.

 Lupron was in some ways a miracle treatment, in that it allowed me to regain quality of life, and helped to stave off the invasion of endometriosis in my body.
 But it didn’t come without drawbacks.
 Lupron essentially sent me into early menopause.
 I was attending college in Chicago, sitting in class, and having major hot flashes- sure that the whole class could see my body on fire.
 I now have so much respect for women who have hot flashes, because they are no joke.
 I was on Lupron for years.
 It was hard on my body.
 My young body wanted to have a normal menstrual cycle, but the Lupron was preventing it, which led to a lot of daily bleeding.
 When this became too serious and disruptive, my doctor would stop the Lupron for a while to let my body readjust.
 Every 3 months I’d have to have an internal vaginal ultrasound and sometimes an additional exam to monitor the endometriosis, looking to see if there was any change or growth in it.
 Endometriosis coupled with the anxiety that had developed after years of being told that it was all in my head, made my body so tense that these ultrasounds and exams were very painful, stressful events.